What Are Astrology Aspects?

 What is a T-square pattern in astrology?

 A T-square is a pattern where two planets oppose each other and both square a third planet.
-This creates intense pressure that tends to drive high achievement.
-The planet receiving both squares is the apex planet and represents both your greatest challenge and your primary source of motivation and personal development.
+This creates concentrated pressure in one part of the chart.
+The planet receiving both squares is the apex planet and often represents both your biggest challenge and your strongest source of motivation.

 How do I find aspects in my birth chart?

 Look at the lines drawn between planets on your birth chart wheel.
-Most chart software color-codes them: red lines typically indicate challenging aspects like squares and oppositions, while blue or green lines show harmonious aspects like trines and sextiles.
-Start by focusing on aspects to your Sun, Moon, and Rising sign ruler.
+Many chart tools color-code them: red lines often indicate challenging aspects like squares and oppositions, while blue or green lines often show harmonious aspects like trines and sextiles.
+Start by focusing on aspects to your Sun, Moon, Rising sign ruler, Mercury, Venus, and Mars.

 What is an orb in astrology?